San Diego Property Management Blog

 • Receive proper notice from tenants if they intend to terminate the lease or vacate the property.

-• Charge late fees for overdue rent, provided the fees are reasonable and specified in the lease agreement.
+• Charge late fees for overdue rent, provided the fees are reasonable and specified in the lease or rental agreement.

 • Ensure the rental property meets all health and safety codes required by state and local laws.